-Elk Hunting The application period for the 2014 elk hunt closed July 31st.
+Elk Hunting The application period for the 2015 elk hunt will open June 8 and close July 31.
 The annual drawing for elk licenses will take place on August 16 during the Elk Expo at Elk Country Visitor Center in Benezette, along with seminars, exhibits, vendors and entertainment.

-To check the status of an elk application: Successful 2014 applicants who provided a phone number have been notified by phone.
+To check the status of an elk application: Successful applicants who provide a phone number will be notified by phone.
 Hunters can check on the status of an elk application and preference points through the Pennsylvania Automated License System (PALS) at www.pa.wildlifelicense.com.
 Click the first radio button, scroll to the bottom of the page and click Start Here and follow the prompts.

 Note to license recipients: Elk are large animals.
 An adult bull may weigh 600-1,000 pounds and an adult cow may weigh 400-600 pounds.
 Part of your hunt plan should include how to field-dress and move the animal from the kill site to your vehicle and on to the check station.
 Regulations prohibit the use of motorized vehicles, including ATVs on state-owned property, with few exceptions.
 The animal may be skinned and quartered and packed out by horses or mules or on pack boards.
 Hunters should bring plenty of help.
 Any number of unlicensed persons may accompany hunters as long as they wear the required fluorescent orange and do not participate in the hunt itself or carry a firearm.
 Persons just accompanying an elk hunter are not required to have an elk guide permit.